Neurofeedback, The #1 Way to Heal Dyslexia!

-We show kids how learning through visual and hands-on experiences can be best for them.
-Many times it appears to teachers that the child is not trying hard enough or engaged enough in their work.
-This can result in the child feeling dumb and having poor self-esteem, that is were Leigh Brain and Spine can help.
+We show kids how learning through visual and hands-on experiences can help them improve.
+Many times it appears to teachers that the child is not trying hard enough or are not engaged enough in their work.
+This can result in the child feeling “dumb” and having poor self-esteem.
+This is where Leigh Brain and Spine can help.

 5 Myths About Dyslexia!